stigtsp/jfpg/README.md

 There are no interactive commands, which makes
 JFPG easy to include in shell scripts.
 2 demo scripts are included in the scripts directory.
-They require zenity and, in the case of the drivecrypt script, the gdrive command line tool.
+They require zenity, and, in the case of the drivecrypt script, the gdrive command line tool.

 JFPG should compile on any Unix-like system without any